Online: ISSN: 1837-1469

 |3.
 Develop and promote best practice claims management

-Focus on the prevention of the unethical practices, including car crash scamming and fraud
+Focus on the prevention of unethical practices, including car crash scamming and fraud

 Public awareness campaign delivered to encourage Queenslanders to hang up on car crash scammers and report them to MAIC

-Legislation responding to car crash scamming reform introduced into parliament
+Legislation responding to car crash scamming reform passed in parliament (commenced 5 December 2019)

-Percentage of Nominal Defendant managed claims finalised compared to the number outstanding at the start of the financial year.
-(See note 1)
+Percentage of Nominal Defendant managed claims finalised compared to the number outstanding at the start of the financial year

-Percentage of Nominal Defendant claims settled within two years of compliance date.
-(See note 2)
+Percentage of Nominal Defendant claims settled within two years of compliance date

 |4.
 Turn scheme information and insights into actions and outcomes